Site icon American Oil & Gas Historical Society

 The first tanker carrying North Slope oil from the new pipeline sailed out of the Valdez Marine Terminal on August 1, 1977.
 By 2010, the pipeline had carried about 16 billion barrels of oil.
 Alaska’s total oil production in 2013 was nearly 188 million barrels, or about seven percent of total U.S. production.

-Oil Production Rise and Fall
+Rise and Fall of Production

 The first Alaska oil well with commercial production was completed in 1902 in a region where oil seeps had been known for years.
 The Alaska Steam Coal & Petroleum Syndicate produced the oil near the remote settlement of Katalla on Alaska’s southern coastline.
 The oilfield there also led to construction of Alaska Territory’s first refinery.